graemeg/tiopf_apps/tiOPFMapper/README.txt

 -----------
 tiOPF [http://tiopf.sourceforge.net] is a wonderful framework, but the tasks of writing all of the boiler plate code can be a lot of work.
-So I wrote the tiMapper utility in the spirit of some existing PHP frameworks that use YML or XML to describle a project's classes and other types which are then transformed into the base class files with all of hard coded boiler plate code already written.
+So I wrote the tiMapper utility in the spirit of some existing PHP frameworks that use YML or XML to describe a project's classes and other types which are then transformed into the base class files with all of hard coded boiler plate code already written.

-The tiMapper utility uses one or more xml documents to describe a "schema".
+The tiMapper utility uses one or more XML documents to describe a "schema".
 The schema describes any TtiObject based classes and enumerations as well as mappings that use the tiAutoMap registration mechanism to store meta data about the types described in the schema.
-There is one main "schema" file which can have INCLUDES pointing to other xml files which describe yet additional classes, enums and mappings if necessary.
+There is one main "schema" file which can have INCLUDES pointing to other XML files which describe yet additional classes, enums and mappings if necessary.

 Eventually, I'll write a GUI utility front end for it, but for now I am content writing out the xml.
-A typical 200 line xml schema will produce about 2K lines or more of pascal code for defining the classes, their visitors, registering visitors, mappings, etc and gluing everything up so that you're bascially able to just start writing code.
+A typical 200 line xml schema will produce about 2K lines or more of pascal code for defining the classes, their visitors, registering visitors, mappings, etc and gluing everything up so that you're basically able to just start writing code.

 The utility uses the schema to create unit (.pas) files and within those unit files, each class, enumeration mappings, etc described in the schema.
 Take the following project